Harmonie in de Linie

-Since I worked at Witte Rook before, Esther van Rosmalen invited me to curate the Fine Arts part of this one-day event, for which they've organised the pilot a year before.
+Since I worked at Witte Rook before, Esther van Rosmalen invited me to curate the Fine Arts part of this one-day event, for which they organized the pilot a year before.
 They found this terrain, an empty platform amidst the residential area this art institution is based.
-And they saw an opportunity - like in many places, it will only be for so long until they start building appartments on top of an empty space like that - and took it.
+And they saw an opportunity - like in many places, it will only be for so long until they start building apartments on top of empty space like that - and took it.

-For the art-route I selected artists who either had worked at Witte Rook before, or had already been scheduled to be part of the upcoming AiR's.
-I looked at their mentality and way of approach towards a work, instead of asking for existing pieces.
+For the art route, I selected artists who either had worked at Witte Rook before, or had already been scheduled to be part of the upcoming AiR's.
+I looked at their mentality and way of approach towards work, instead of asking for existing pieces.
 So all of them, one way or another, approached this residential area and their way of work differently.
-Some of them worked in the neighborhood for a couple of weeks, others created site-specific works in empty houses or office-spaces, and presented them either there or on the streets.
+Some of them worked in the neighborhood for a couple of weeks, others created site-specific works in empty houses or office spaces and presented them either there or on the streets.
 Interestingly, most of them also took the risk for the work to not be seen at all during the one-hour tour that Sunday.

-Since I wanted the art-route to be something different than a classical presentation, I also invited artist Malou van Doormaal to approach these routes as a piece of work of her own.
-It resulted in three different routes: one route that consisted of a 4-language presentation performed by locals, another route that focussed on cleaning the neighbourhood performed by another local and as third a paper route that anyone could follow - if they were able to perceive the piece and would be willing to get lost.
+Since I wanted the art route to be something different than a classical presentation, I also invited artist Malou van Doormaal to approach these routes as a piece of work of her own.
+It resulted in three different routes: one route that consisted of a 4-language presentation performed by locals, another route that focussed on cleaning the neighborhood performed by another local, and as third a paper route that anyone could follow - if they were able to perceive the piece and would be willing to get lost.

-After the art-routes, everyone assembled at the platform where the musical piece took place.
-But not without seeing Maarten Bel perform parts from his ongoing notition books.
-After the harmony played, we all walked back, carrying works of art in a procession, closing off the day.
+After the art routes, everyone assembled at the platform where the musical piece took place.
+But not without seeing Maarten Bel perform parts from his ongoing notation books.
+After the harmony played, we all walked back, carrying works of art in a procession, closing of the day.